The annual UNCW Research and Creativity Fellowship Competition, featuring

 1. Proposal must be approved by both the faculty supervisor and department chair before submission to CSURF.
 Each department chair should review the completed application and sign the student's cover page indicating the availability of departmental resources for the project.

-2. Candidates should then deliver their completed application packet (along with an electronic copy, preferably in MS Word format) to the Director of CSURF Dr. Kate Bruce, in the Honors Office of Randall Library, by Monday, April 8 and register for an interview with the CSURF Faculty Research Committee.
+2. Candidates should then deliver their completed application packet (along with an electronic copy, preferably in MS Word format) to the Assistant Director of CSURF, Dr. Nathan Grove, in the Honors Office of Randall Library, by Wednesday, March 29 and register for an interview with the CSURF Faculty Research Committee.
+We anticipate these interviews beginning during the week of April 3.
 Each application must include a completed cover page.

-3. Interviews will last approximately 15 minutes and will be held during the weeks of April 15 and 22 .
+3. Interviews will last approximately 15 minutes and dates will be announced soon.
 The Oral Presentation Guidelines give useful suggestions to help you prepare for the interviews.

-4. A one-page written report summarizing the results of the project must be submitted to the the Director of CSURF on or before the last day of class of the Spring 2014 semester.
+4. A one-page written report summarizing the results of the project must be submitted to the Assistant Director of CSURF on or before the last day of class of the Spring 2018 semester (or Fall semester if the student graduates in Fall 2017).

 For further information, please contact: